 Here is a list of Estrogenic Chemicals to be on the lookout for

 This is a black, viscid liquid distilled from coal and used to make a variety of products, from dyes to pavements.
-It can cause cancer and may interfere with reproductive development.
 It can be found in shampoos, dandruff scalp treatments, and anti-itch rash creams.

-This preservative may cause cancer and interfere with reproductive development.
-It may be found in moisturizers, facial cleansers, shampoos, conditioners, body washes, eye shadows, mascaras, nail treatments, and flame-retardent products.
-It's harmful to the immune system and is a known human carcinogen.
+May be found in moisturizers, facial cleansers, shampoos, conditioners, body washes, eye shadows, mascaras, nail treatments, and flame-retardent products.

-This aromatic organic compound is an active ingredient in several skin creams that are used for depigmentation of melasma--pigmented areas--age spots and scars.
-It can be cancer causing and may interfere with reproductive development.
+This aromatic organic compound is an active ingredient in several skin creams that are used for depigmentation of melasma–pigmented areas–age spots and scars.
 It is often found in skin fader/lighteners, hair bleach and colors, facial moisturizer/treatments, and powders.

-These synthetic preservatives have been linked to breast and prostate cancer.
-They are considered an illegal ingredient in Europe.They can be found in cosmetics such as shampoos, conditioners, body washes, tooth whiteners, toothpastes, facial cleansers, sunscreens, moisturizers, and astringents.
+These synthetic preservatives that are found in 99% of conventional cosmetics such as shampoos, conditioners, body washes, tooth whiteners, toothpastes, facial cleansers, sunscreens, moisturizers, and astringents.

-These plasticizers, substances added to plastics to increase their flexibility, transparency, durability, and longevity, have been linked to breast cancer and reproductive developmental problems.
+A substance added to increase their flexibility, transparency, durability, and longevity.
 They can be found in products including nail polish, moisturizer, eye shadow, and fragrances.

-These absorb ultraviolet light.
-However, they also penetrate the human skin and mimic estrogen activity increasing the production rates of human breast cancer cells.
+These absorb ultraviolet light but also penetrate the human skin.
 They can be found in sunscreens and cosmetics with sunscreen in them under the ingredients labeled 3-(4-methylbenzylidene)-camphor (4-MBC), octyl-methoxycinnamate (OMC), octyl-dimethyl-PABA (OD-PABA), bexophenome-3 (Bp-3) and homosalate (HMS).